 The “coffee can” pioneer was John Arbuckle – he created the first canned coffee in 1865.
 The new consumer era focused on maximizing convenience.
 In the 1920s, most urban consumers in the US and Europe bought roasted and ground canned coffee.

 However, not all that belongs to the industry can satisfy the coffee demand of the masses.
-The loser in this new era is instant coffee; popularized by Nestle in the 1930s, “ Instant coffee ” has lost its coffee flavor – almost completely.
-Like so many foods before, coffee has become a commodity, emphasizing convenience over taste.
+Instant coffee is the loser in this new era; popularized by Nestle in the 1930s, “ Instant coffee ” almost wholly lost its coffee flavour.
+Like many foods, coffee has become a commodity, emphasizing convenience over taste.

 The revival and romanticization of coffee

 The focus shifts from convenience back to a position of quality.
-Young townspeople are starting to look back to natural food sources – and coffee is one of them.
-Along with this consumer, a trend was the invention of the small hot air coffee roaster.
+Young townspeople are starting to look back to natural food sources – coffee is one of them.
+Along with this consumer, the trend was the invention of the small hot air coffee roaster.
 Now, even shopping malls have freshly roasted coffee beans available.

 The second wave of coffee

 New relationships are formed.
-Buyers of specialty green coffee began to hunt for small batches with certificates of origin.
-It is also here that small farms start to win awards and quality honors for their coffee beans.
+Buyers of speciality green coffee began to hunt for small batches with certificates of origin.
+It is also from here that small farms start to win awards and quality honours for their coffee beans.